kristi11/ww-filament/README.md

   <img src="public/demo-thumbnail.png" alt="Interactive Demo" width="100%">
 </a>

-### Key Features
+### ✨ Key Features

-> * **Dynamic Hero:** Capture attention with a visually stunning, admin-customizable hero section—fully editable via Filament for a seamless experience.
+* 🌟 **Dynamic Hero:** Capture attention with a visually stunning, admin-customizable hero section—fully editable via Filament for a seamless experience.

-> * **Role-Based Access:** Leverage Filament PHP for flexible, role-based dashboards—admins control all, team members and customers (e.g., producers/retailers) get tailored views, powered by Shield.
+* 🔐 **Role-Based Access:** Leverage Filament PHP for flexible, role-based dashboards—admins control all, team members and customers (e.g., producers/retailers) get tailored views, powered by Shield.

-> * **SPA-Like Navigation:** Enjoy smooth transitions with Livewire’s `wire:navigate`—enhances UX across panels and public pages.
+* ⚡ **SPA-Like Navigation:** Enjoy smooth transitions with Livewire's `wire:navigate`—enhances UX across panels and public pages.

-> * **Customizable Contact & Footer:** Boost engagement with a public email form and admin-editable footer for terms, help, or business details.
+* 📝 **Customizable Contact & Footer:** Boost engagement with a public email form and admin-editable footer for terms, help, or business details.

-> * **E-commerce Module:** A TALL stack shop with Stripe integration, product management, and admin control—perfect for niches like artisanal food.
+* 🛒 **E-commerce Module:** A TALL stack shop with Stripe integration, product management, and admin control—perfect for niches like artisanal food.

-> * **Appointment Management:** Schedule and manage appointments with email notifications—optional for service-based apps.
+* 📅 **Appointment Management:** Schedule and manage appointments with email notifications—optional for service-based apps.

-> * **Security Suite:** Protect accounts with 2-Factor Authentication (2FA) and One-Time Passwords (OTP)—toggleable for your needs.
+* 🔒 **Security Suite:** Protect accounts with 2-Factor Authentication (2FA) and One-Time Passwords (OTP)—toggleable for your needs.

-> * **Theme Customization:** Tailor the app’s look with admin-controlled themes and section visibility—swap styles without code.
+* 🎨 **Theme Customization:** Tailor the app's look with admin-controlled themes and section visibility—swap styles without code.

-> * **Application Health:** Monitor performance and server status with Spatie Laravel Health—actionable insights from the dashboard.
+* 📊 **Application Health:** Monitor performance and server status with Spatie Laravel Health—actionable insights from the dashboard.

-> * **Business Settings:** Manage announcements, visibility, and niche-specific data—adaptable for any small business or marketplace.
+* ⚙️ **Business Settings:** Manage announcements, visibility, and niche-specific data—adaptable for any small business or marketplace.

-> * **Developer Tools:** Demo seeds, and modular structure—fork and extend with ease.
+* 🧰 **Developer Tools:** Demo seeds, and modular structure—fork and extend with ease.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>

-## Built With
+## 🛠️ Built With

 This section lists all major frameworks/libraries used to bootstrap this project.